xBlade58/smart-meter-platform-page/specification/3_Communication/overview.md

     |Concentrator|---|Cloud|
     +------------+   +-----+

 Because in the SmartMeterPlatform multiple concentrator's will exist, the communication technology SHOULD be based on a publish & subscribe technology.
-With this approach a loose coupling can be realised and it is also highly scalable.
+With this approach a loose coupling can be realized and it is also highly scalable.

 The Concentrator MUST publish to a publish subscribe architecture where mqtt SHOULD be used.
 The topic structure MUST look like `concentrator/[concentratorId]/smartMeterMessage/[smartMeterId]/[specificTopic]`.

-To connect to the Concentrator the Cloud MUST subscribe to the topic `concentrator/*` in the publish subscribe service.
+To connect to the Concentrator, the Cloud MUST subscribe to the topic `concentrator/*` in the publish subscribe service.

+## Initial Setup of the System

+The initial setup of the system is kind of a manual process at the moment.
+As the SmartMeterAdapter is in most cases specially designed for the SmartMeter, the setup of this connection MUST be defined by the SmartMeterAdapter.
+The Cloud MUST provide an interface to create a configuration file to configure the SmartMeterAdapter with all information specified in [1_SystemOverview/SmartMeterAdapter](./../1_SystemOverview/SmartMeterAdapter.md).
+For all components, the necessary information for connections e.g. publish-subscribe MUST be configured.